NAVEEN PRAKASH : President

 GURDEEP TALWAR : Vice President + Digital Communication Advisor

-Gurdeep aka GT pursued his Postgraduate qualification from UK, and ever since has traveled, worked and lived in several countries around the world including Europe and SE Asia, which in turn helped him understand new cultures and engage with a variety of ethnicities.
+Gurdeep aka GT is a Certified Management Consultant, and pursued his Postgraduate qualification from UK, and ever since has traveled, worked and lived in several countries around the world including Europe and SE Asia, which in turn helped him understand new cultures and engage with a variety of ethnicities.

 Moved to New Zealand (and West Auckland) in 2009, GT heads the Business Development of a multi-national IT company at its global headquarters.
 A motivational speaker and a relationship builder by nature, he is a very positive person and believes in giving it back to the community and ‘paying it forward’.
 GT brings in a new energy to the Board as an executive member and is willing to help the newcomers achieve their NZ ‘dream’ and be more successful in their initiative.
-With himself, he brings in several years’ leadership and management experience in a corporate environment and has volunteered to help the Waitakere Ethnic Board in enhancing their social media presence, marketing and reformulating the website to give it a new life.
+With himself, he brings in several years’ leadership and management experience in a corporate environment and is helping the Waitakere Ethnic Board in enhancing their social media presence and visibility, and is also the man behind the brand new logo and new website of the Board.

 SHIRLEY FREEMAN : Secretary + Immediate Past President